Skip to main content

 Code examples

 Code examples illustrate how to use the SDK's functions and methods to interact with the API.
 They show developers how to authenticate, make requests, and handle responses in different programming languages.
-By providing code snippets that demonstrate how to use the SDK, developers can quickly learn how to use it, saving time and effort.
+By providing code snippets demonstrating how to use the SDK, developers can quickly learn how to use it, saving time and effort.
+Code examples also serve as a reference point for developers when they're stuck or unsure how to use a particular feature or functionality.
+They can refer to code examples for a solution and adapt the code to their needs.

 Getting started guides